Kotlin/kotlinx.coroutines/docs/flow.md

 ## Asynchronous Flow

-Suspending functions asynchronously return a single value, but how can you return multiple asynchronously computed values?
-That is what Kotlin Flows are for.
+Suspending functions asynchronously returns a single value, but how can we return multiple asynchronously computed values?
+This is where Kotlin Flows come in.

 ### Representing multiple values

 Multiple values can be represented in Kotlin using [collections].
-For example, we can have a function `foo()` that returns a [List] of three numbers and print them all using [forEach]:
+For example, we can have a function `foo()` that returns a [List] of three numbers and then print them all using [forEach]:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">